kili/help.kili.io/README.md

 2. Add or edit markdown articles in the content folder.
 3. Add, commit and push your changes.
 4. Send us a pull request.
-5. ????
+5. We'll work with you to make it better.
+The most important thing is the article, don't worry if you can't get Pelican to work - just submit the pull request with the article in Markdown format and we an go from there.
-6. Profit!!!!11 .....(We will pay you 50 USD for each UNIQUE, <a href="https://wiki.openstack.org/wiki/Documentation/Conventions" target="_blank" >HIGH QUALITY</a> article.)
+6. Profit!!!! .....(We will pay you 50 USD for each UNIQUE, <a href="https://wiki.openstack.org/wiki/Documentation/Conventions" target="_blank" >HIGH QUALITY</a> article.)

 We look forward to including your content.